 In this post, we’ll explain the differences between wires and cables, and we’ll also discuss various types of cables and their uses.
 Hopefully, this information will lead you to make informed decisions about sourcing the right cables and wires.

-When it comes to discussions around electrical projects, you may see the term “cable” and “wire” used interchangeably.
-In terms of making general observations and discussing generic application, especially by lay-people (those not involved in the electrical field), there’s no harm in referring to an electrical cable in this way.
+When it comes to discussions around cable electric projects, you may see the term “cable” and “wire” used interchangeably.
+In terms of making general observations and discussing generic applications, especially by lay people (those not involved in the electrical field), there’s no harm in referring to an electric cable wire in this way.
 However, in a strictly technical sense, the two terms have starkly different meanings.

 So, what is a cable?
 Well, a cable is essentially an “extension” to a wire.
 It typically comprises of two or more insulated wires wrapped inside a single jacket.
 It is important to note that multiple conductors without insulation typically identify as a single conductor inside a cable.

 So, as you can see, non-technicians may use the term wire and cable interchangeably, but the two words have different meanings to professional electricians.
 If you aren’t sure whether your application calls for a wire or a cable, make sure you consult a professional electrician first, before ordering or using a product.